smejkka3/smejkka3.github.io/_posts/2020-11-19-pure-pursuit.md

 5. Update the waypoint on the go

 ## F1Tenth Lab6 assignment

+### Encountered difficulties
+During this assignment for the first time I experienced some longer sessions on front of monitor to resolve some of the issues I had, as well as had problems with my programmings skills themselfs.

+1. Cartographer
+TODO
+2. Switching from Python 3 to Python2.7
+TODO
+3. Waypoint Logger
+TODO
+4. Particle Filter
+TODO

 My final package as required in the task is available bellow.

 TODO